nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Commits.md

      'commitLabelFontSize': '1.1em'
    } } }%%
 gitGraph BT:
-  commit id: "Initial Commit on main" commit id: "Normal commit on main which has been branched" branch feature checkout main commit id: "Normal commit on main" checkout feature commit id: "Normal commit on feature" checkout main merge feature id: "Merge Commit"
+  commit message: "Initial Commit on main" commit message: "Normal commit on main which has been branched" branch feature checkout main commit message: "Normal commit on main" checkout feature commit message: "Normal commit on feature" checkout main merge feature message: "Merge Commit"
 </div>

 Each commit is identified by its unique *SHA*-ID, and Git allows